andrewGhazi/malacoda/README.md

 Contact
 -------

-Please contact me through Github DM or my BCM email address if you use the package, have feature requests / comments, or want a hexagon sticker!
+Please contact me through Github DM or my BCM email address if you use the package or have feature requests / comments.